 People with excessive time on their hands (prisoners, people stuck in lifts etc.) might like to read our exceedingly dull comparison of parking prices in different seaside resorts.

-In my view, the 'tourist parking permit' is poor value unless you use it constantly for a week.
-As of 2022, seven days will cost you £52.90 which is £7.55 per day.
-Paying as you park will cost £9 for 6-10 hours so you would have to use it every single day to make even a small saving (as an aside, my brother recently left his car at Heathrow for less than it would have cost to leave it in Bonchurch).
-The only real reason to get one is to avoid the hassle of finding loose change, but you can use Pay By Phone to avoid that.
+The only real reason to get a weekly parking permit is to avoid the hassle of finding loose change, but you can use Pay By Phone to avoid that.
 We wrote a blog about our experiences of parking in Shanklin and found that the permit would have cost us more money than pay as you go.

 There are several ways to make parking cheaper on an Isle of Wight holiday:

 - In the off-season, quite a lot of on street parking in coastal towns is free, whilst the car parks still charge.
+Look out for single yellow lines where restrictions only apply on specific dates.

 - There are some National Trust car parks on the Isle of Wight which are free for National Trust Members (Hanover Point and St Helen's for example).
 You also get a discount at The Needles car park if you have a National Trust card.